CMB2/CMB2/README.md

 * [CMB2 Metatabs Options](https://github.com/rogerlos/cmb2-metatabs-options) from [rogerlos](https://github.com/rogerlos/): CMO makes it easy to create options pages with multiple metaboxes--and optional WordPress admin tabs.
 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals) from [jcchavezs](https://github.com/jcchavezs/): Allows developers to relate fields so the display of one is conditional on the value of another.
 * [CMB2 Metabox Code Generator](http://willthemoor.github.io/cmb2-metabox-generator/) from [willthemoor](https://github.com/willthemoor/): Skip the boring bits.
 Use this generator to create fully functional CMB2 metaboxes easily.
 Now with bulk entry!
+* [Caldera Metaplate](https://wordpress.org/plugins/caldera-metaplate/) by [CalderaWP](https://calderawp.com/): Not specific to CMB2, but allows creating templates for outputting your custom fields.

 ## Links
 * [Project Homepage](http://cmb2.io)